langfuse/langfuse-docs/pages/docs/scores/model-based-evals.md

 Load all `generations` from Langfuse filtered by `name`, in this case `OpenAI`.
 Names are used in Langfuse to identify different types of generations within an application.
 Change it to the name you want to evaluate.

-CHeckout [docs](https://langfuse.com/docs/integrations/sdk/python#generation) on how to set the name when ingesting an LLM Generation.
+Checkout [docs](https://langfuse.com/docs/integrations/sdk/python#generation) on how to set the name when ingesting an LLM Generation.

 ```python